 Keep in mind that your log, network, and endpoint data stores will be separate from this.
-The OS drive is strictly for holding OS files, log entries, temporary data, and some miscellaneous data.
-You will add disks to accommodate storing your log, network, and/or endpoint data in a later step.
+The OS drive is strictly for holding OS files, NetWitness internal service log entries, temporary data, and some other miscellaneous data.
+You will add disks to accommodate storing your log, network, and/or endpoint data in the step.

 Installing the ISO is extremely simple: create your virtual host, give it the CPU, RAM, and HDD storage as recommended in the installation guide or by your RSA engineer (different requirements for different services and different levels of throughput), attach the ISO, and turn on the VM.
 It will boot to the blue installation screen where you will hit <Enter>.
 Once you get to the following screen...